A basic guide to personal banking

 • Do you offer overdraft protection?

-This overview is meant to help you feel comfortable working with and more effectively use community bank services.
-Your financial institution offers more options than you may know and, with a little communication and curiosity, you can get the most out of your personal banking experience.
+Feel comfortable working with and more effectively using community bank services by partnering with a financial institution that has your best interest.
+You have more personal bank account options than you may know and, with a little communication and curiosity, you can get the most out of your personal banking experience.

 Reach out to Bank Midwest today to get started!